mumble-voip/mumble/README.md

 ```

 #### Build and run from Docker

-On recent Docker versions you can build images directly from sources on Github:
+On recent Docker versions you can build images directly from sources on GitHub:
 ```
 docker build --pull -t mumble-server github.com/mumble-voip/mumble#master
 ```